Christianfoley/LLMLyricGen/README.md

 ## Training Curves, Hyper-Parameters, and Ablations

 To replicate the training curves in the paper, run through [this ipynb](training_curves/create_training_visualizations.ipynb).
 The batching graphs were pulled from WandB, so the files are directly included in the same directory as the notebook.

-## Prompt Generation

-We used GPT-4-Turbo to generate prompts, but you can use any of OpenAI's models that are compatible with the chat completion API to run it.
-[Here is the file](generate_prompts/generate_prompts.py) for generating prompts.
-You can see the prompts we used on line 11 and 12.

-The arguments the run this are in the bottom of the script where the argparse arguments are defined.
-This script is only compatible with [a csv schema like this file](SongLyricsScraper/1000_songs_no_annotation.csv).